 Keen each year to keep raising the bar, and finding new unique angles ,the show has introduced elements such as Live steaming, a first for the UK, with hits as far afield as Japan and Australia, let alone the USA, Canada, and across Europe, clicking on to see the quintessential British Horse show set against the back drop of the fabulous Bodiam Castle.
 In 2012 the show became the first category A show in the UK with $50,000 added prize money.
 Along the way CRI’s were added in to allow British riders to qualify for World Equestrian Games (WEG). but soon the Europeans were flooding in to gain their star ratings and also qualify for FEI competitions in Europe .
 World Class judges from around the world fly in to join commentator, Boris Kook from Germany who introduces riders in their own native language.
 Roland Hahn, also from Germany, organises all the cables and WiFi so the show can be viewed worldwide and Dirk Buttner bedecked in cameras captures the images in his unique and amazing way.

-2017 marked the fifteenth year of what started out as a fun “Pony Party” It has helped Reining become a firm fixture on the British Equestrian calendar and raised the profile of a sport that has become much loved by many.
+2023 will mark the 21st year of what started out as a fun “Pony Party” It has helped Reining become a firm fixture on the British Equestrian calendar and raised the profile of a sport that has become much loved by many.
 As Francesca says “We realise and appreciate that many of our competitors give up a large proportion of their holiday time to come to Bodiam to show and for that we are very grateful .
 We love welcoming back the familiar faces year after year and watching the children grow up as well as greeting new people just starting out and watching them progress season after season.